coderefinery/train-the-trainer/_episodes/06-lessons.md

 creating new lessons.

-## Contributing to existing CodeRefinery lessons
+## Contributing to existing lessons

 Our lessons are collaboratively developed.
 They are made by many people, and there is no single fixed master plan (but there should be,